IIIF/awesome-iiif/contributing.md

 Please ensure your pull request adheres to the following guidelines:

-- If you are adding a new section include a description of what belongs under that heading.
+- If you are adding a new section include a description of what belongs under that heading and an entry to the Contents.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Comment on why something is awesome.
 Links are great, but give someone a reason to follow the link.
 - Make an individual pull request for each suggestion.